 My name is Peter Levin, and I live in Penzance, Cornwall, UK.
-I set up this website in 2009: in its original form it covered a wide variety of social policy topics.
-I relaunched it in 2016 and narrowed its focus to health and social care, as you can see from the titles of the posts.
+I set up this website in 2009.
+In its original form it covered a wide variety of social policy topics: I relaunched it in 2016 and narrowed its focus to health and social care, as you can see from the titles of the pages and posts.
 I am particularly interested in how ‘the system’ works – how decisions are taken and put into effect – and ways in which the public can get involved in these processes.
-As a subscriber to Which? since 1962, I reject the notion that patients should know their place and show grateful deference towards medical and allied professionals: we are now in the era of the savvy, questioning, internet-searching consumer, and partnership with the professionals should be the order of the day.
+Having been a subscriber to Which? since 1962, I reject the notion that patients should know their place and show grateful deference towards medical and allied professionals: we are now in the era of the savvy, questioning, internet-searching consumer, and partnership with the professionals should be the order of the day.

 I’ve had a varied career so far: I studied physics at university and gained a PhD for my research into the oxidation of magnesium, but after a somewhat circuitous and completely unscheduled journey I embarked on a career teaching and researching social policy at the London School of Economics.
-(So yes, I admit to being a London expat, but I hope I can be regarded as a transplant rather than an incomer now.)
+(So yes, I admit to being a London expat, but I hope that in Cornwall I can now be regarded as a transplant rather than an incomer.)

 For more than fifty years my main research interest has been government planning and policy-making.
 My books include Government and the Planning Process (Allen & Unwin, 1976), on the planning of new towns and town expansion schemes in the 1960s, and Making Social Policy: The Mechanisms of Government and Politics and How to Investigate Them (Open University Press, 1997).